Hartford tenants ask for HUD help for deplorable apartment conditions

 “Mold growing not only on the outside of the tub but behind the wall we can’t see.”

-Two years ago, Joshua joined a grass roots effort that led to the Federal Department of Housing and Urban Development (HUD) to terminate contracts with owners of three Hartford complexes.
+Two years ago, Joshua joined a grassroots effort that led to the Federal Department of Housing and Urban Development (HUD) to terminate contracts with owners of three Hartford complexes.

 A year and a half later, the families got a voucher allowing them to move, but dozens still live in hotels.
 Others are still dealing with concerning conditions